zzzzzzl24/I_MMSeg/docs/MyoPS380 dataset description.md

 Due to inter-modality differences influenced by respiration, cardiac motion, and acquisition parameters, significant spatial misalignment exists.

 - A 2D affine transformation (rotation, scaling, shearing, translation) was estimated slice-by-slice.
-- Myocardial segmentation masks served as structural priors for registration.
+- The myocardial ring segmentation masks were used as structural prior information for image registration.
+All myocardial ring masks were obtained using a pre-trained [SAMed](https://github.com/hitachinsk/SAMed), which was trained on 1,216 bSSFP cases with annotated myocardial rings.
 - The estimated transform was applied to both images and labels for high-accuracy alignment within the myocardial region.